web3/web3.js/docs/docs/guides/web3_config/index.md

 ```

 ### [defaultReturnFormat](/api/web3-core/class/Web3Config#defaultReturnFormat)
-The `defaultReturnFormat` allows users to specify the format in which certain types of data should be returned by default.
+The `defaultReturnFormat` option allows users to specify the format in which certain types of data should be returned by default.
 It is a configuration parameter that can be set at the global level and affects how data is returned across the entire library.
 ```ts
 import { Web3, FMT_NUMBER, FMT_BYTES } from 'web3';